How To Edit Your WordPress User Profile

-Please refer to the image above as you work through the sections below.
+Please refer to the above screenshot as you work through the sections below.

-As we’ve already mentioned, you can always access your profile screen by clicking on the “Howdy, User Name” tab and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard menu.
+As previously mentioned, you can access your profile by clicking on the “Howdy, User Name” section, located on the top right-hand side of the screen and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.

 Profile > Personal Options

-You can ignore this section, unless you specifically want to customize aspects of your WordPress site administration area that are only viewable to you (and no one else) such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.
+You can ignore this section unless you specifically want to customize aspects of your WordPress site administration area that are only visible to you (no one else), such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.

-Tip: If ever you experience problems when trying to insert code into your content (e.g. HTML), try disabling the visual editor checkbox in this section.
+Tip: If you experience any issues trying to insert code into your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.

-You can choose a different color scheme for your WP administration area from the default choices, or add a custom color scheme using various WordPress plugins …
+You can choose a different color scheme for your site’s admin area using the default choices provided in this section or add a custom color scheme using various WordPress plugins.

-The Admin Toolbar is located at the very top of your Admin screen and provides you (and your users) with access to various administrative functions, features, information and “quick links” to other areas of your site …
+The Admin Toolbar appears at the very top of your admin screen and provides you (and other logged-in users) with access to useful functions, features, information, and shortcuts.

-Note: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Admin Toolbar in your WordPress admin area.
+Note: Leave the “Show Toolbar when viewing site” checkbox enabled to display the Admin Toolbar in your WordPress admin area.

 Profile > Name

-We have created a tutorial that shows you how to do this here:
+For a step-by-step tutorial that shows you how to do this, go here:

-Just enter your first name and last name into the text fields …
+Simply enter your first name and last name into the corresponding text fields.

 Profile > Contact Info

-Add the address of your website into the Website field.
+Enter the web address of your website or blog into the Website field (optional).

-If you have another website or business blog that you want to display in your profile, then enter the URL for that website or blog instead.
+If you have another website that you would like to promote in your profile, then enter the address of that website instead.

 Profile > About Yourself